loveplay1983/dual-models-RAG-chatbot/readme.md

-### 2. Relation between Mistral and other LLMs
+### 2. Why do you need Mistral?

 ###### a.
 Background
-Mistral AI is a French startup founded in 2023 by former researchers from Meta AI and Google DeepMind, including Dario Amodei and others with deep expertise in LLMs.
-Their mission is to create efficient, high-performing, and open-source models to rival proprietary giants like OpenAI’s GPT series.
-Mistral models are designed to be lightweight yet powerful, often outperforming larger models in specific tasks, which makes them appealing for hardware like RTX 4060.
+Mistral AI is a French startup founded in 2023 by former researchers from Meta AI and Google DeepMind, including Dario Amodei and others with deep LLM expertise.
+They aim to create efficient, high-performing, open-source models to rival proprietary giants like OpenAI’s GPT series.
+Mistral models are designed to be lightweight yet robust, often outperforming larger models in specific tasks, which makes them appealing for laptop computer gpu such as RTX4060 with limited VRAM.

 ---

 ###### b.
-Model overview
+Mistral overview

 * **Mistral 7B**: A dense 7-billion-parameter model, optimized for general-purpose tasks like text generation, reasoning, and instruction-following (e.g., `mistral:7b-instruct`).